Even if you have a rock solid case and are almost guaranteed to prevail, lawsuits and settlement agreements take time to finalize.

 8. How Will Pre-Settlement Funding Affect My Case?

-With a settlement loan, your financial security is no longer at risk.
-You will have the funds needed to pay necessary expenses, while giving your attorney additional time to investigate your claim.
-This often results in a much larger settlement.
+A settlement loan can help you achieve financial security is no longer at risk.
+It can provide the funds needed to pay necessary expenses, while giving your attorney additional time to investigate your claim.
+This often results in a significantly larger settlement.

 9. What If I Lose My Case?

 Settlement loans are not like regular loans.
 Loans typically must be repaid within a certain period, often with extra money added for interest.
 Settlement loans do not have to be repaid if you do not receive a settlement offer or if you lose your case.

 Like any short-term financing option, settlement loans have downsides.